matecat/simple-s3/README.md

 ## Logging

-In order to log Client calls, you can inject your logger.
+You can inject your logger to log every Client outcome call.
 Please note that your logger MUST be PSR-3 compliant:

 ```php
 ...